ATournel/Little-Dungeon/README.md

       - Loots: foes randomly drop some loot, loot also randomly determined
       - Chest: same as foe loots
       - Rooms: randomly select five rooms between the ten available, rooms may repeat themselves
+      - Foes: randomly displays 1, 2 or 3 foes in each room the player visits
-      - BossChests: the first one randomly loots a legendary item but the second and third loot according to previous loots
+      - BossChests: the first one randomly loots a legendary item but the second and third ones loot according to previous loots

  ### That's it for the technical part.

  To end this README, I just have one more thing to say.

  Please play the game, I hope you will have some fun, I thought of four different endings for you!

  Don't hesitate to give me some feedback, you most probably face some balancing issues.
  Still, I hope you won't...

  Again, have fun, and thank you for reading!